jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 On FAST teams, there isn’t really an obvious way to do performance reviews.
 Does the person’s manager even know what they’re doing or how they’re working?
 You can’t even evaluate “teams”, because they are transitory.

 So the whole notion of performance management needs to be reinvented.
-While that may be a good idea anyway, it’s something that will require thought, and work.
+While that may be a good idea anyway, it’s something that will require thought, and invention.

-Any organization can have bad actors, or people that aren’t aligned with the interests of that community.
-I remember once talking with an engineer who told me (I kid you not) that they didn’t think they had an obligation to produce value for their employer.
-Some engineers might want to focus on things that develop their skills or make them a more valuable employee, rather than things that are good for the company that employs them.

-So all these benefits don’t come for free.
-With FAST, you are signing up for managing a _community_ of people, and you’ll need to make a lot of shit up.
-There will be conflict and there will be people that try to focus on themselves over the needs of the company or their coworkers.

-In conventional situations, the hierarchy makes clear who is responsible for this.
-In FAST, I suspect it would be easy to try and avoid conflict and “let the members figure it out”.
-This could result in informal power networks dominating in a sort of [tyranny of structurelessness](https://www.jofreeman.com/joreen/tyranny.htm).
-If you do use FAST, this is something I would guard against.

 ### What is the role of engineering managers in FAST?